 - The Department of Medicine and the Department of Epidemiology has a contract with LaserLine for toner, maintenance and repair.
 Support is limited to departmentally owned/UMPPA network printers—and some local printers.
 (UMM or FPI owned printers are not covered.)
 All supported/contracted printers will contain a LaserLine label with support information.

 - HP is the standard for network and local printers.

-- Xerox is the standard for copiers/multi-function devices.
+- Sharp is the standard for copiers/multi-function devices.